isomerpages/govtech-stp/_vaccinated-travel-lane/frequently-asked-questions.md

 <u><b>(A) Designated VTL Flights</b></u>

 Those travelling to Singapore on a designated VTL flight will be allowed to go about their activities upon entry into Singapore, without having to serve a Stay-Home Notice (SHN).
-Instead, they will undergo COVID-19 PCR tests on Day 3 and Day 7 of their arrival in Singapore.
+Instead, they will undergo COVID-19 PCR tests on-arrival at the airport, as well as  on Day 3 and Day 7 of their arrival in Singapore.
 They must meet the requirements to be eligible for a designated VTL flight.

 <u><b>(B) Non-Designated Flights</b></u>